UFifty50/Unit-Converter/old (doesnt work)/README.md

 # This project is dead
-The folder above this should be a java rewrite of the project
+The directory above this should be a java rewrite of the project

 ```
 # GUI-FTC-CTF-LYD